devops329/devops/instruction/deliverable3UnitTesting/deliverable3UnitTesting.md

 1. Add the reporting of the coverage to the workflow by creating a coverage badge in the README.md file.
 1. Add the creation of a version file named `src/version.json`.

-Once this is all working, go to the [AutoGrader](https://cs329.cs.byu.edu) and submit your work for the deliverable.
+Once this is all working, go to the [Canvas assignment](https://byu.instructure.com) and submit your work for the deliverable.

 ### Rubric